Search for the isospin-violating decays $\boldsymbol{\chi_{cJ}\to\Lambda\bar{\Sigma}^{0}+c.c.}$ and $\boldsymbol{\eta_{c}\to\Lambda\bar{\Sigma}^{0}+c.c.}$: SYSTEMATIC UNCERTAINTY

 Systematic uncertainties are classified into two categories: additive uncertainties, which affect the observed event yield, and multiplicative uncertainties, which affect the detection efficiencies.
 For a pair of charge-conjugate processes, the larger of the two multiplicative uncertainties from a given source is assigned as the systematic uncertainty for the combined process.
 The multiplicative uncertainties are summarized in Table~\ref{total_sys}.

 For both $\chi_{cJ}\to\Lambda\bar{\Sigma}^{0}$ and $\eta_{c}\to\Lambda\bar{\Sigma}^{0}$ decays, the multiplicative systematic uncertainties mainly come from: tracking, photon detection, $\Lambda$ ($\bar{\Lambda}$) reconstruction, quoted branching fractions, the total number of $\psi(3686)$ events, kinematic fit, MC model, and mass window.
 An additional contribution from the veto of $\psi(3686)\to\Sigma^{0}\bar{\Sigma}^{0}$ background is considered for the $\chi_{cJ}$ decays only.
 The systematic uncertainties from tracking, photon detection and $\Lambda$ ($\bar{\Lambda}$) reconstruction are estimated together with a control sample of $\psi(3686)\to\Sigma^{0}\bar{\Sigma}^{0}$ due to the similarity in kinematics and event selections, and quoted as 2.3\% from Ref.~\cite{PhysRevD.95.052003}.
 The systematic uncertainties on the quoted branching fractions are taken from the PDG~\cite{10.1093/ptep/ptaa104} values, which are 2.8\%, 3.2\%, 2.9\%, and 14.0\% for $\chi_{c0}$, $\chi_{c1}$, $\chi_{c2}$, and $\eta_{c}$, respectively.
 The total number of $\psi(3686)$ events is $(2712.4\pm14.3)\times10^{6}$~\cite{Ablikim_2024}, corresponding to a relative uncertainty of 0.5\%.
 The uncertainty associated with the kinematic fit is estimated by comparing the efficiencies with and without the helix parameter correction~\cite{PhysRevD.87.012002}.
 The resulting uncertainties are 1.2\%, 1.4\%, 1.3\%, and 1.5\% for $\chi_{c0}$, $\chi_{c1}$, $\chi_{c2}$, and $\eta_{c}$, respectively.
 To evaluate the uncertainty from the MC model, an alternative MC sample with {\sc chijbb1} and {\sc pbb1}~\cite{Ping-Rong-Gang_2008} models is generated.
 The difference in efficiencies between the nominal and alternative MC models is taken as the uncertainty.
-A control sample of $\psi(3686)\to\Sigma^{0}\bar{\Sigma}^{0}$ is used to evaluate the systematic uncertainties associated with the $\Sigma^{0}$ mass window and the corresponding veto requirements.
-The uncertainties are estimated by varying the relevant mass windows by $\pm$ 2~$\text{MeV}/c^2$.
-The resulting difference in the measured branching fraction is assigned as the corresponding uncertainty.
-The total multiplicative systematic uncertainty is estimated by adding all individual contributions in quadrature.
+A control sample of $\psi(3686)\to\Sigma^{0}\bar{\Sigma}^{0}$ is used to evaluate the systematic uncertainties associated with the mass windows and the corresponding veto requirements.
+The uncertainties are estimated by varying the relevant mass windows by $\pm$ 2~$\text{MeV}/c^2$, and the resulting difference in the measured branching fraction is assigned as the corresponding uncertainty.
+All multiplicative systematic uncertainties are added in quadrature to obtain the total multiplicative uncertainty.